You’re committed to upgrading your kitchen. What you’re not committed to is spending a small fortune to do it.

 You may love bright yellow cabinets for the first year, but what about after a decade?
 Replacing or refacing cabinets is a costly fix to make, so choose finishes that you know you will love for years to come.

 Sticking with stained or neutral painted cabinets and a clean stone countertop and backsplash is a safe way to keep things modern and fresh over the long term.
 They’ll also provide a backdrop for you to pull in other colours with décor accents.
 Coloured stools, trendy counter items like mixers and toasters, and fun light fixtures can all serve as that added pop of colour your kitchen needs.

 A timeless kitchen design is like a blank canvas that allows you to pull in trends as you want them, without breaking the bank.

 There you have it: 10 ways to save on kitchen renovations.

 Use these kitchen renovation ideas to cut back on costs where possible, but remember that at the end of the day, a kitchen remodel is one of the safest home improvement projects to recoup your costs.

-If you want more advice on how to maximize your kitchen investment, why not book a consultation with a Deslaurier designer in the Jupiter, FL area?
+If you want more advice on how to maximize your kitchen investment, why not book a consultation with a Deslaurier designer in Ottawa or Renfrew?
 Our consultations are completely free, and we’ve been helping homeowners like you save money for over 40 years.